Fifth-sinco/V/README.md

 *Status: ongoing*

 2. Custom Info Bot for Board exam Filing and post exam requirements
-  - Filing and registration
+  - Filing and registration *
   - Exam Requirements
   - Health Declaration forms
-  - Profesional ID and Oath Taking requirements *Status: ongoing*
+  - Profesional ID and Oath Taking requirements * *Status: ongoing.
+All marked with (*) are complete and stable*

 **Future Plan (No firm timeline)**
 - Custom multiple reaction role
 - Custom Vote/Poll system
-- Notification system (twitch, twitter, etc.)
-- Command Aliasses
-- Backend Error reporting
-- Timezone Clock (channel rename)

 *Warning: Any file inside in-progress modules are unstable and is under development and may cause malfunction.
-Features inside in-progress will be added once it is fixed.
+Features inside it will be added once it is fixed.
 All changes will be disclosed before deployment*

-By Sinco, 5-24-2022
+By Sinco, 5-25-2022